-Bowel Cancer Australia is excited to have been selected as a charity beneficiary for the 2020 Dry July campaign.
+Bowel Cancer Australia is a campaign beneficiary for the 2021 Dry July campaign.

-While raising funds for Bowel Cancer Australia and supporting our mission to have an everlasting impact where no Australian dies from bowel cancer and all those diagnosed receive the support they need.
+The good news is Dry July proceeds will benefit Bowel Cancer Australia and support our mission to have an everlasting impact where no Australian dies from bowel cancer and all those diagnosed receive the support they need.

-No matter how long you choose to go dry for, you’ll still be raising vital funds for people affected by bowel cancer, who need us now, more than ever.
+We’d love you to sign up to the challenge and raise vital funds for people affected by bowel cancer, who need us now, more than ever.

 How it works: